MillenniumDB/MillenniumDB/README.md

 You can change `/data/example-rdf-database.ttl` to the path of of your `.ttl` and `/data/example-rdf-database` to the directory where you want the database to be created.
 The `.ttl` files and database directories have to be inside `data`.
+The `.ttl` file must not be a symbolic link to a `.ttl` file but a real one.
+Also the `.ttl` file must exist or else the DB will be created empty.

 Running a Server
 --------------------------------------------------------------------------------